STORY TIME! The WORST Liars I Ever Arrested...(Dumbest Criminals EVER 😂)

 Okay.

-Perhaps this assignment, I was an HSI special agent in Laredo, Texas, where I conduct investigations as a lead case agent relating to drug smuggling, trafficking, weapons violations, border violence, and kidnappings, and human smuggling.
+Prior to this assignment, I was an HSI special agent in Laredo, Texas, where I conducted investigations as a lead case agent relating to drug smuggling, trafficking, weapons violations, border violence, and kidnappings, and human smuggling.

 Yes, I did a lot while I was on the border.